 There are no second chances when creating first impressions.
 The exterior of your home is the first thing buyers will see the moment they walk into your yard.
 You will want to impress them, right at first, with an exterior that looks great.
 A nicely coloured exterior signifies to buyers that you have taken good care of the property and creates some good vibes even before they walk into the house.
 When choosing exterior paint, although bold colours can be exciting, bright and flashy colours tend to look outdated and in many cases, out of place in a modern neighborhood.
 Neutral colours are a better choice because they appeal to a wider range of potential buyers.
 If you want to add some colour to the property and make it really pop, you can paint the trim a bolder shade.

 Painting a home before placing it on the market is an excellent way to increase its value.
 After all, many years of harsh weather, stains, and general wear and tear can diminish the beautiful aspects of any home.
 Painting is an inexpensive way to modernize a home, increase its value, and make it attractive to a wide variety of buyers.
+Small home improvement projects like this are a great way to increase your home’s value on a budget.
 When the appraiser comes to evaluate your house, a recent paint job can have a major effect on the final value.
 If you think painting the exterior of that property is an expensive affair, think about the ROI, and it will make sense.